xdmushui/partner-center-sdk/develop/create-subscription-azure-marketplace-products.md

 ## Get activation link

-The partner or customer must activate subscriptions to Azure Markeplace within 7 days after creation.
-Otherwise, the subscriptions are automatically cancelled.
+The partner or customer must activate subscriptions to Azure Markeplace products.
 You can [get an activation link by order line item](get-activation-link-by-order-line-item.md).
 You can also [get a subscription by ID](get-a-subscription-by-id.md), then enumerate its **Links** property to create an activation link.

 ## Lifecycle management